MehranShafqat/apiiskey-assignment/README.md

 ### Tests Execution and Global login setup

-- I have create .env on root directory and please find test user details via email.
-Just add Test user details in .env and execute the test.
+- I have created .env on the root directory, and please find the test user details in the email.
+Just add Test user details in .env and execute the test
-- global setup will run once and generate the loginAuth.json file which we use further for all tests
+- global setup will run once and generate the loginAuth.json file, which we use further for all tests
-- At the moment I jsut generate a session and store in loginAuth.json if it expired please uncomment the code ` globalSetup: "./global-setup"` in playwright.config file.
+- Currently, I generate a session and store it in loginAuth.json.
+If it expires, please uncomment the code ` globalSetup: "./global-setup"` in the playwright—config file.
-- Why I disable login script?
-As this is prod env and Daraz will detected frequent login requests and block specific IP's and network
+- Why did I turn off the login script?
+As this is prod env, Daraz will detect frequent login requests and block specific IPs and network

 ## Tests Result/Report

-After running the tests it generates the HTML test report for all the test.
-This report tells you how each test went and also recording of the test execution.
+After running the tests, it generates the HTML test report for all the tests.
+This report tells you how each test went and a recording of the test execution.